chandra1sekar/data-engineering/syllabus/slides.md

 understanding data - microbatch window is too small - introduction to sessionization & state

-9.1 NoETL
+10.1 NoETL
   - Pipeline Context [lecture]
   - Grabbing data you need as it streams by

-9.2 Modes of Execution
+10.2 Modes of Execution
   - Batch -vs- Streaming
   - Single Event Processing
   - Microbatch
   - Handling Batch and Streaming Data in the Same System

+10.3
+  - In Memory Computing
+  - In Memory Computing [question]

-9.3 Sessionization and State
+10.3 Sessionization and State
   - Sessionization and State [lecture]
   - Issues with Microbatch

 # Streaming: Storing Data
-10
+11
 was "in memory storing data"
 streaming & spark